RDFLib/pySHACL/README.md

 ```

 ## Compatibility
 PySHACL is a Python3 library.
-For best compatibility use Python v3.7 or greater.
-Python3 v3.6 or below is _**not supported**_ and this library _**does not work**_ on Python v2.7.x or below.
+For best compatibility use Python v3.8 or greater.
+Python3 v3.7 or below is _**not supported**_ and this library _**does not work**_ on Python v2.7.x or below.

-PySHACL is now a PEP518 & PEP517 project, it uses `pyproject.toml` and `poetry` to manage dependencies, build and install.
+PySHACL is a PEP518 & PEP517 project, it uses `pyproject.toml` and `poetry` to manage dependencies, build and install.

-For best compatibility when installing from PyPI with `pip`, upgrade to pip v18.1.0 or above.
+For best compatibility when installing from PyPI with `pip`, upgrade to pip v20.0.2 or above.
-  - If you're on Ubuntu 16.04 or 18.04, you will need to run `sudo pip3 install --upgrade pip` to get the newer version.
+  - If you're on Ubuntu 18.04 or older, you will need to run `sudo pip3 install --upgrade pip` to get the newer version.

 ## Features